Every year, new PhD positions open, among which there are two types:

-For the year 2019/2020, the following positions were offered (please note that prospective students are always welcome to propose and discuss with supervisor(s) their own topics) and we will announce new positions (for the academic year 2020/2021) during autumn 2019.
+For the year 2020/2021, the following positions are offered (please note that prospective students are always welcome to propose and discuss with supervisor(s) their own topics).

 The project is based on the main ideas of time-space geography, daily paths, rhythms, and commuting within the urban environment.
 As an alternative to traditional commuting data from population censuses, mobile phone data is employed together with questionnaires and qualitative methods of daily mobility pattern investigation.
 For the project, the mobile phone operator´s data is prepared.